janice-cat/GenPhys2019FALL/README-en.md

 + announce on ceiba: Each HW would be released  (SUN 21:00) 2 weeks before its deadline.
 As for the hw instruction, please check out the announcement on this site.

 ### About hw
-+ Please first look at Prof. Shih's instruction video (for his demonstration), with the company of homework spec (text in PDF or documentation, in English), and try to implement the hw requirement by modifying the template code.
++ Please first look at Prof. Shih's instruction video (for his demonstration), with the homework spec (text in PDF or documentation here, in English), and try to implement the hw requirements by modifying the given template code.
 If you come into any difficulty, feel free to discuss with me.
-+ Choose 2 out of 9 assignments to film the demo video. film length: actually free (for reference: 6 minutes)
++ Choose 2 out of 9 assignments to film the demo video.
+  film length: actually free (for reference: 6 minutes)
   content: explain the **physical meaning** and **programming logic**.
-  submission: **upload to youtube, and comment the url on the first line in your turned in script.**
+  submission: **upload to youtube, and comment the url on the first line in your turn-in script.**
   For ex: (in your source code)
   ```python
   #https://www.youtube.com/xxxxxxxxxxxxxxxxxxxxxx
   ```